-Wise Path Recovery Centers
+Wise Path Recovery Centers ™

-MEDICATION-ASSISTED TREATMENT
+MEDICATION-ASSISTED TREATMENT IN WEST VIRGINIA

-When is Medication-Assisted Treatment Used?
+When Is Medication-Assisted Treatment Used?

 Withdrawal from substances can be a difficult journey.
 As part of your treatment plan, we may prescribe medication that can help ease the discomfort and side effects of detoxification.
-Because MAT is not appropriate in all instances, guests and doctors together will decide the best course of action on an individual basis regarding MAT.
+Because medication-assisted treatment (MAT) is not appropriate in all instances, guests and doctors together will decide the best course of action on an individual basis regarding MAT.
 According to the National Institute on Drug Abuse, MAT increases the chances a person will remain in treatment, therefore lowering one’s risk of overdose mortality.

 We offer the following medications: